Last Updated: July 16th, 2019 at 6:18 pm

 “What makes Jayson so successful is what makes most entrepreneurs successful.
 He has passion and drive,” POWERHOME Solar national residential sales director Kenny Klinger says.
 “Passion is seeing what other people don’t see, vision, where he’s able to look into a marketplace and see things that other folks don’t see.
 And then he has the drive to be successful.
 He has the laser focus to make that come true.”

 Waller is an integral part of POWERHOME’s success.
-He’s spearheaded aligning the business with high-profile partnerships with four NFL teams, including the Carolina Panthers, Cleveland Browns, Detroit Lions and Pittsburgh Steelers, along with ones with the Cleveland Indians of MLB and Duke University Athletics.
+He’s spearheaded aligning the business with high-profile partnerships with four pro football teams, including the Carolina Panthers, Cleveland Browns, Detroit Lions and Pittsburgh Steelers, along with ones with the Cleveland Indians of pro baseball.
 Every partnership heightens POWERHOME’s brand, and the customers in these markets are heeding the call to green energy.
 Waller hosts sales meetings, motivating the people that make the business go with inspiring speeches.

 POWERHOME’s people and its accolades